zendesk/sunshine-conversations-conversation-extension-examples/README.md

 ## Prerequisites

-You must have node.js and npm.
+These examples are built with node.js and npm.

 ## Setup